-The Family Effect is an organization working to reduce addiction as a leading cause of family collapse and harm to children.
-This goal is accomplished by building community engagement and philanthropic support for programs such as Serenity Place, which is operated by The Phoenix Center in Greenville, South Carolina.
+The Family Effect works to reduce addiction as a leading cause of family collapse and harm to children in South Carolina.

 Statement of Need

 - 5,000 children canít live with their parents

 - 1,326 children are confirmed as neglected or abused

 - 559 children are removed from their home by the state